 |International Medicine||Medical Education|

-68% of PAs work in specialty areas of medicine
+72.2% of PAs work in non-primary care areas of medicine

-Primary care encompasses family practice, internal medicine, general hospital medicine, pediatrics and women’s health.
+*Primary care encompasses family practice, general internal medicine, and general pediatrics.

-Specialty areas of medicine involve medical specialties like cardiology, dermatology, emergency medicine, orthopedics, occupational medicine or interventional radiology, and surgical disciplines like general surgery, cardiothoracic surgery, or transplant surgery.
+Non-primary care involves medical specialties like cardiology, dermatology, emergency medicine, orthopedics, obstetrics and gynecology, occupational medicine or interventional radiology, and surgical disciplines like general surgery, cardiothoracic surgery, or transplant surgery.